Frequently Asked Questions

 – Funding for mitigation projects and activities before disasters occur.

-– Increased awareness about natural and man-made hazards and closer cooperation among the various organizations and political jurisdictions involved in emergency planning and response.
+– Increased awareness about natural hazards and closer cooperation among the various organizations and political jurisdictions involved in emergency planning and response.

 4) Who is updating this Plan?

 The Madison County Multi-Jurisdiction All Hazards Mitigation Planning Committee is updating the Plan with assistance from technical experts in emergency planning, environmental matters, and infrastructure.
-The Committee includes members from emergency services, industry, municipal, county and state government, health care, planning and development, and law enforcement.
+Stakeholders from education, business and industry, emergency services, municipal, township, and county government, health care, nonprofit/community-based organizations, social services, and law enforcement will be invited to serve on the Committee.

 5) How can I participate?

 You are invited to attend public meetings of the Madison County All Hazards Mitigation Planning Committee.
-In addition you are encouraged to provide photographs, other documentation, and anecdotal information about damages you experienced from natural and man-made hazards in Madison County.
-Surveys will be available at participating municipalities and through Madison County to help gather specific information from residents.
+In addition, you are encouraged to provide photographs, other documentation, and anecdotal information about damages you experienced from natural and man-made hazards in Madison County.
+Surveys will be available at participating jurisdictions and through Madison County to help gather specific information from residents.
 All of this information will be used to update the Plan.
-A draft of the Plan update will be presented at a public forum for further public input.
+The draft Plan update will be presented at a public forum for further public input.

 More information can be obtained by contacting: